-The U.S. federal government spends $3.8 trillion every year, which is managed by the U.S. Department of the Treasury.
+The Department of the Treasury manages the $3.8 trillion spent by the U.S. federal government every year.
 For most people, it’s difficult to know exactly where that money goes.

-The Digital Accountability and Transparency Act (DATA Act), which became law in 2014, requires that federal agencies adopt a common data standard so that agencies and the public can better understand how federal money is being spent.
-Treasury and the Office of Management and Budget are leading the implementation of the DATA Act, but they needed help developing the specifics of the new data standard and its technical implementation.
+Congress passed the Digital Accountability and Transparency Act (DATA Act) of 2014 to help the public better understand how federal money is spent.
+The DATA Act requires federal agencies to adopt a common data standard.
+Treasury and the Office of Management and Budget led the implementation of the DATA Act.
+They needed help developing the new data standard and planning for its technical implementation.

 Kearney & Company, prime contractor on the DATA Act project